Nonye2K3/chia/Quick-Start-Guide.md

 If you want more peers and better network connectivity, you should also try opening port 8444 on your router so other peers can connect to you.
 Follow [this](https://bitcoin.org/en/full-node#port-forwarding) guide but using port 8444 instead of 8333.
 This helps the network be more decentralized.

+# Using the Command-line Interface (CLI)

+Using the CLI with Chia gives you greater and more precise control.
+For a more details on the commands, read the [CLI Commands Reference](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference).

 ## Windows